Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models

 In this example, the latent-space conditional diffusion model (L-CDM) is trained with the conventional two-phase training approach, where autoencoders and the diffusion model are optimized separately.
 It is worth noting that the L-CDM demonstrates remarkable computational efficiency, generating 1000 physical-space samples in approximately 0.48 seconds, which demonstrates a 5.5$\times$ acceleration compared to the P-CDM baseline.
 This efficiency stems from operating in the lower-dimensional latent space, which substantially reduces the computational complexity of the reverse diffusion process that generates samples based on a trained diffusion model.
 Figure~\ref{fig: ModelWithoutJoint} visualizes the generated samples, showing both the latent representations and decoded physical fields.
 Quantitatively, the L-CDM yields latent samples with error metrics $D_\text{MSE} = 1.23 \times 10^{-1}$ and $D_\text{RE} = 3.53 \times 10^{-1}$, while the decoded physical-space closure terms $H$ exhibit $D_\text{MSE} = 4.80 \times 10^{-3}$ and $D_\text{RE} = 2.91 \times 10^{-1}$.

-It can be observed that, while the separately trained L-CDM achieves substantial acceleration in computational speed of generating samples, the accuracy of those generated samples is noticeably worse than the physical-space baseline.
+It can be observed that, while the separately trained L-CDM achieves substantial acceleration in sample generation, the accuracy of those generated samples is noticeably worse than the physical-space baseline.
 This accuracy gap suggests a limitation of the conventional two-phase training approach, i.e., the optimal latent space solely dictated by the reconstruction accuracy of autoencoders can lead to a latent distribution that is challenging for existing diffusion model techniques.